 The firm also offers employers assistance in managing their employer-sponsored retirement plans.
 Advisors do not offer standalone financial planning services, such as creating a written retirement plan.

-Most Edward Jones advisors are also registered as broker-dealers, so they can place individual trades for brokerage clients and earn commissions separate from these programs.
+Most of the firm’s advisors are also registered as broker-dealers, so they can place individual trades for brokerage clients and earn commissions separate from these programs.
 Many Edward Jones advisors are also licensed insurance agents and can sell annuities as well as life and disability insurance.

-Outside of their advisory services, Edward Jones assists families with trusts and estates.
+Outside of their advisory services, the firm assists families with trusts and estates.
 Their specialized Client Consultation group provides insight to clients and their financial advisors on complex topics such as retirement income, business sale and succession, and portfolio tax management.

 Here is a full list of services offered by the firm:

 Clients initially fill out a profile with information about their goals, time horizon and risk tolerance.
 Based on their answers, the firm will recommend a specific Account Portfolio Objective, such as all-equity focus with the highest growth potential, or an income focus with little growth potential.
 Clients also can choose an alternative objective if that’s available.

 Next, clients or the advisor, depending on the account, will choose from the firm’s list of handpicked eligible investments for that objective.
 Objectives for Guided portfolios may include:

 Edward Jones handpicks eligible investments, both affiliated and unaffiliated, that are available in the accounts Portfolios are allocated across a variety of asset classes, and investments used may include stocks, bonds, mutual funds and exchange-traded funds (ETFs).